 Your health care provider uses colposcopy to view the opening to the uterus, called the cervix, and the vagina.
 It uses an instrument with a magnifying lens and a light, called a colposcope.

 Cystoscopy is a procedure that lets the health care provider view the urinary tract, particularly the bladder, the urethra, and the openings to the ureters.
 Cystoscopy can help find problems with the urinary tract.
 This may include early signs of cancer, infection, narrowing, blockage, or bleeding.

 Dilation and Curettage (D and C)

 A dilation and curettage procedure, also called a D and C, is a surgical procedure in which the cervix is dilated so that the cervical canal and uterine lining can be scraped with a spoon-shaped instrument to remove abnormal tissues.

-Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric current to remove cells and tissue as part of the diagnosis and treatment for abnormal or cancerous conditions in a woman’s lower genital tract.
+Loop electrosurgical excision procedure (LEEP) uses a wire loop heated by electric current to remove cells and tissue in a woman’s lower genital tract.
+It is used as part of the diagnosis and treatment for abnormal or cancerous conditions.